St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Conclusions

-We would like to point out that the substitutions of (B.10) into (B.9) results in the cancellation of the {\it first} two terms with the {\it last} two terms of the {\it latter}.
+We would like to point out that the substitutions of (A.10) into (A.9) results in the cancellation of the {\it first} two terms with the {\it last} two terms of the {\it latter}.

-We are now in the position to concentrate on the remaining part of (B.8) which is:
+We are now in the position to concentrate on the remaining part of (A.8) which is:

 The substitutions of the following CF-type restrictions